Do Go On - 407 - The Real Pocahontas

 That's nice.

-I hope you guys all are enjoying 2023 so far and congrats today for continuing the
+I hope you guys are all enjoying 2023 so far,

 Beginner two.